 Preserving crime scenes, collecting and preserving evidence, identifying and interviewing witnesses, suspects, and victims.

-Enforcing the rules of the university by working in partnership with the Dean of Student Affairs Office and providing written and oral documentation of violations.
+Enforcing the rules and policies of the university by working in partnership with the Dean of Student Affairs Office and providing written and oral documentation of violations.

 Rendering aid and assistance to victims, advising them of available services, and making the appropriate referrals to available resources.